 6. It is recommended to sit or lie down with your legs raised slightly.
 This position will improve the blood flow from the legs to the heart.
 When sitting, rest your feet on a chair or stool.
 When lying down, place a pillow under your feet, and make sure they slope upward.

 7. Avoid sitting cross-legged.
 Such a sitting will increase pressure on the leg veins.

 8. Apply elastic stockings or elastic bandages.
 These socks will not eliminate prominent veins, but they may prevent them from getting worse.

 9. Be sure to wear comfortable shoes and avoid wearing high heels.
 Walking in high heels could exacerbate the phenomenon of prominent veins if it already exists.
 You can also read my previous article about how high heels harm you and how to make it better.

 10. Maintain a healthy body weight.
 Being overweight puts unnecessary pressure on your veins.

 11. Try to avoid situations of constipation that increase the pressure on the legs.

-13. Take nutritional supplements.
-Vitamin B, vitamin C and zinc help to maintain the elasticity of blood vessels and strengthen their walls and can prevent or delay the appearance of varicose veins.
+13. Take nutritional supplements (after consulting with your doctor).
+B vitamins, vitamin C, vitamin E and zinc help to maintain the elasticity of blood vessels and strengthen their walls and can prevent or delay the appearance of varicose veins.

-14. Consume herbs for improving blood flow as hawthorn and nettle.
+14. Consume herbs for improving blood flow as bilberry and butcher’s broom.
 If you are interested in herbal remedies, you can find useful information in my e-book the Herbal Remedies Guide which will teach you how to treat common ailments using herbs: